PlumptonCollege/TeachingWithVirtualReality/case-studies/aeronautical-engineering.md

-## Identifying airplane parts for Aeronautical Engineering
+## Identifying Airplane Parts for Aeronautical Engineering
 ### Greater Brighton Metropolitan College

 The aeronautics workshop at GBMC contains a large selection of specialist equipment that students need to become familiar with in a short period of time.
 The team saw the potential to take immersive 360o videos of tools and part in operation as both a student induction activity and as a regular refresher throughout their programme.